 It’s a fact of life that we deal with a variety of personalities and communication styles in the workplace.
 It’s a wonder we can ever get our point across.
+With intranet software, it is a lot easier to communicate with your colleagues compared to shouting over one another.

 Communicating should be simple, but sometimes we complicate a conversation or situation because we have an agenda, we lack awareness of social cues, we forget how to use courtesy and tact, or we’ve become apathetic.
 In short, we don’t listen and don’t gauge the receptiveness of our audience.

+Whether a business uses sd wan providers, Microsoft Teams, or a simple email, there will always be some people who don’t use their time to communicate effectively.
 People also come with different standards and different boundaries, creating even more misunderstandings, frustration and even toxic workplace relationships.

 Flexibility Is the Key to Accommodating Other Communication Styles